What is PoE?

 The PoE is connected to the different devices.
 In case the network switch is PoE enabled, then the PSE (Power Source Equipment) is directly connected to the PD (Powered Device).
 But if the switch is not PoE enabled, then the other device is used to enable the device’s PoE capability.
 This device is called Midspan.

-The wiring arrangement of the Ethernet is, the Ethernet cable has a total of eight wires.
-Under the ten base T and 100 base T networks, four wires in two twisted pairs are used to communicate the data, and the other four are spare.
-But for a 100 base T network, four pairs of twisted cables are used to communicate the data.
+The wiring arrangement of the Ethernet is, that the Ethernet cable has a total of eight wires.
+Under the ten-base T and 100-base T networks, four wires in two twisted pairs are used to communicate the data, and the other four are spare.
+But for a 100-base T network, four pairs of twisted cables are used to communicate the data.

 IEEE8O2.3.at (2009):